 Analyses focused on testing the predictions presented in Table 1 with Rt (or RtARIMA), Rc, or Rs as the response variable.
 Models were run for all drought years combined and for each drought year individually.
 The general statistical model for hypothesis testing was a mixed effects model, implemented in the lme4 package in R (Bates et al., 2019).
 In the multi-year model, we included a random effect of tree nested within species and a fixed effect of drought year to represent the combined effects of differences in drought characteristics.
 Individual year models included a random effect of species.
 All models included fixed effects of independent variables of interest (Tables 1,3) as specified below.
 All variables across all best models had variance inflation factors between 1 and 1.045.
 We used Akaike information criterion with correction for small sample sizes (AICc; see Brewer et al., 2016) to assess model selection, and conditional/marginal R-squared to assess model fit as implemented in the AICcmodavg package in R (Mazerolle & Dan Linden., 2019).
 Individual model terms were considered significant when their addition to a model improved fit at ΔAICc ≥ 2.0, where ΔAICc is the difference in AICc between models with and without the trait.

 To avoid over-fitting models with five species traits (Table 3) across only 12 species, we did not include all traits as fixed effects in a single linear mixed model, but rather conducted individual tests of each species trait to determine the relative importance and appropriateness for inclusion in the main model.
-These tests followed the model structure specified above, then added ln[H] and ln[TWI] to create a base model against which we tested traits.
+These tests followed the model structure specified above, with ln[H] and ln[TWI] added to create a base model against which we tested traits.
 Trait variables were considered appropriate for inclusion in the main model if their addition to the base model significantly improved fit for at least one metric of drought tolerance (Rt, Rc, or Rs; Tables S4,S6-S7).
-While we tested xylem porosity as a predictor (Table 1), we did not consider it appropriate for inclusion in the main model because of highly uneven distribution of species across categories (Table 2) and opposite drought responses of the only two diffuse-porous species (see Results).
+Although we tested xylem porosity as a predictor (Table 1), we did not consider it appropriate for inclusion in the main model because of the highly uneven distribution of species across categories (Table 2) and the contrary drought responses of the only two diffuse-porous species (see Results).

 We then determined the top full models for predicting each dependent variable.
 To do so, we compared models with all possible combinations of candidate variables, including ln[H]*ln[TWI] and species traits as specified above.
 We identified the full set of models within ΔAICc=2 of the best model (that with lowest AICc).
 When a variable appeared in all of these models and the sign of the coefficient was consistent across models, we viewed this as support for the acceptance/rejection of the associated prediction (Table 1).
 If the variable appeared in some but not all of these models, and its sign was consistent across models, we considered this partial support/rejection.